KEERTHANA-321/Facial-expression-detector-using-CNN/README.md

 3.Observations
-- The model performed well on classes like sad and Neutral but struggles with some features.
+- The model performed well on classes like sad and happy but struggles with some features like disgust and fear.
 - Misclassifications often occurred in images with poor lighting.

 Challenges